b0xin/delusional-btc-bruteforcer/README.md

 People have told me that I'm 26978585563214397815370686162322438922010714041388761425782288911442947260 times more likely to die in a car crash but I never leave home, so they're wrong.

 If anyone ever finds anything please send me a few Bitcoin, thanks!

+Btw go and scrape the top BTC wallet addresses from somewhere.